-3. Entry Key Cards - Access through the main gates is controlled by entry key cards issued to members in good standing.
+- 3. Entry Key Cards Access through the main gates is controlled by entry key cards issued to members in good standing.
 The CCA has the right to withhold the current gate card to any Lot Owner, purchaser or occupant until assessments have been paid.
 Each lot owner is allowed to purchase a maximum of eight (8) cards.
-Any number in excess of that limit must be approved by the Board of Directors of the CCA.

-Entry through the service gate is controlled by keyed padlock.
-Key/Lock arrangements for this gate are available at the Clearwood office on a temporary basis.

-4. Guests, Delivery and Service Personnel - Members of CCA are responsible for the arrangements for allowing entrance of guests, delivery or service personnel into Clearwood by meeting them at the gate or by providing a gate card for their use.

-On both days of the Annual Community Garage Sale event, the front and back gates will be open for six (6) hours, to allow the general public to participate.
-By voting for this amendment the Association (the Members) agree to indemnify the Board of Directors against any liability to the Association, resulting from this action.

-- 5. Contractors and Real Estate Agents Members of CCA are responsible for the arrangements for allowing entrance of contractors or Real Estate Agents into Clearwood by meeting them at the gate or by providing a gate card for their use. - 6.
+Any number in excess of that limit must be approved by the Board of Directors of the CCA. - Entry through the service gate is controlled by keyed padlock.
+Key/Lock arrangements for this gate are available at the Clearwood office on a temporary basis. - 4.
+Guests, Delivery and Service Personnel Members of CCA are responsible for the arrangements for allowing entrance of guests, delivery or service personnel into Clearwood by meeting them at the gate or by providing a gate card for their use. - On both days of the Annual Community Garage Sale event, the front and back gates will be open for six (6) hours, to allow the general public to participate.
+By voting for this amendment the Association (the Members) agree to indemnify the Board of Directors against any liability to the Association, resulting from this action. - 5.
+Contractors and Real Estate Agents Members of CCA are responsible for the arrangements for allowing entrance of contractors or Real Estate Agents into Clearwood by meeting them at the gate or by providing a gate card for their use. - 6.
 Renting or Lending of Residential/Recreational Lots Members of CCA who rent or lease their property within Clearwood Community Association must submit to the CCA a completed CCA Rental Form (copies of which are available online or in the Administration Office) and Rental Administration Fee (RAF) at least three (3) days prior to the commencement of such rental period.
-The RAF is to cover CCA's added administrative costs associated with renters, e.g. responding to tenant questions, keeping renters advised of CCA activities and rules, access issues, etc. - a.
-For purposes of this section , the term "rent or lease" refers to any situation where a member offers a third party the right to use the member's property in exchange for consideration and includes, without limitation, licenses and short-term rental arrangements such as Airbnb, VRBO, etc.
+The RAF is to cover CCA's added administrative costs associated with new renters, e.g. responding to tenant questions, initial access issues, etc. In addition to the Rental Administration Fee, members of CCA who rent or lease their property must submit to the CCA and annual renter fee to cover the ongoing administrative costs associated with renters, e.g., keeping renters advised of CCA activities and rules. - a.
+For purposes of this section, the term "rent or lease" refers to any of the following situations: (1) where a member offers a third party the right to reside on the Member's property for more than thirty (30) days in calendar year, and includes, without limitation, licenses (i.e. guests, family members); and (2) any short-term rental arrangements such as Airbnb, VRBO, etc., where a member offers a third party the right to use the member's property in exchange for consideration.